iljoRSP/advent2023/README.md

 ### <u>Day 10</u>
 > Part 1 is super straight forward - with some insights I quickly reached a pretty good algorithm (that was poorly implemented).
 Part 2 was more challenging than I thought, though.
 Due to my experience with pencil puzzles, I quickly identified the parity method of counting innies and outies, but failed to recognise early on how to identify when a parity is swapped.
 I settled on this string-based solution the very end, after struggling with a iterate-and-update-flags method.

+### <u>Day 11</u>
+> Here it is - the dreaded numpy application.
+I have been trying my damnedest to avoid this god forsaken library, but today was finally the day I cracked.
+Maybe it was possible without, but the utility of using it definitely shone through here.
+My biggest issue with this library is just the readability as you enter the realm of 3+ dimensional arrays, especially when reshaping or transposing is involved... ...I'm just complaining.
+Anyway, the puzzle itself was pretty straight forward: I had less trouble figuring it out than actually implementing it (see above).
+Fun one though.